Procedure Guide ·Intestinal Blockage Surgery ·2026

 Dog Intestinal Blockage Surgery - costs, what to expect & insurance

 Intestinal blockage surgery in dogs costs $2,000-$6,000.
-This emergency procedure (enterotomy or bowel resection) removes foreign objects or damaged intestinal tissue.
-Dogs swallow socks, toys, bones, and other objects that lodge in the digestive tract.
+This emergency procedure removes foreign objects or damaged tissue.
+Dogs swallow socks, toys, and bones that lodge in the digestive tract.
 Without surgery, a complete blockage is fatal within days.

 Intestinal Blockage Surgery - vet costs and insurance